dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 ## Goals:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolutional neural network in Keras that predicts steering angles from images
+* Build a convolutional neural network in Keras that predicts steering angles from driving images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around the test track once without leaving the road
 * Summarize the results with a written report

 [//]: # (Image References)